 “From the River’s Mouth invites listeners to consider the river not as a mere body of water, but as a living entity, constantly evolving and shaping the world around it.”

-The exhibition will be amongst the over 100 acts including Gwenno, Loose Articles, Astrid Sonne and The Orielles will be performing across 15 stages.
+More than 100 acts are performing at the festival including Gwenno, Loose Articles, Astrid Sonne and The Orielles across 15 stages.

 The festival will take place across the University’s Peel Park campus, with music performed at Maxwell Hall, Peel Hall, Salford Museum & Art Gallery, The Old Fire Station Café, on The Green and at the Working Class Movement Library.

-And ahead of the exhibition Mark Carlin, Co-Director of From The Other said: “Sounds From The Other City has always been a place for emerging artists to try out new ideas and we love transforming unlikely spaces into music venues, so it is a genuine delight to be hosting From The River’s Mouth in the heart of the University’s acoustics department.
+Co-director Mark Carlin said: “Sounds From The Other City has always been a place for emerging artists to try out new ideas and we love transforming unlikely spaces into music venues, so it is a genuine delight to be hosting From The River’s Mouth in the heart of the University’s acoustics department.

 Tickets for Sounds From The Other City are selling fast with the final release of tickets available to purchase here.